 We measure performance using key operating statistics.
 One of the main performance measures we use is comparable store sales growth.
 We define a comparable store as a store that has been open for an entire fiscal year.
 Therefore, a store will not be considered a comparable store until its 13th month of operation at the earliest or until its 24th month at the latest.
-As an example, stores opened in fiscal 2015 and fiscal 2016 were not considered comparable stores in fiscal 2016.
+As an example, stores opened in fiscal 2016 and fiscal 2017 were not considered comparable stores in fiscal 2017.
 Relocated and expanded stores are included in the comparable store sales results.
 We also use other operating statistics, most notably average sales per store, to measure our performance.
 As we typically occupy existing space in established shopping centers rather than sites built specifically for our stores, store square footage (and therefore sales per square foot) varies by store.
 We focus on overall store sales volume as the critical driver of profitability.

 In addition to sales, we measure cost of sales as a percentage of sales and store operating expenses, with a particular focus on labor, as a percentage of sales.
 These results translate into store level contribution, which we use to evaluate overall performance of each individual store.
 Finally, we monitor corporate expenses against budgeted amounts.
-All of the statistics discussed above are critical components of earnings before interest, taxes, depreciation and amortization ("EBITDA") and Adjusted
+All of the statistics discussed above are critical components of earnings before interest, taxes, depreciation and amortization ("EBITDA") and Adjusted EBITDA (comprised of EBITDA, excluding noncash asset impairment expense and expenses related to our proxy contest), which are considered our most important operating statistics.
+We believe that excluding proxy contest expenses from our financial results reflects operating results that are more indicative of our ongoing operating performance while improving comparability to prior periods, and as such, provides an enhanced understanding of our past financial performance and prospects for the future.

-EBITDA (comprised of EBITDA, excluding non-cash asset impairment expense), which are considered our most important operating statistics.
-Although EBITDA and Adjusted EBITDA provide useful information on an operating cash flow basis, they are limited measures in that they exclude the impact of cash requirements for capital expenditures, income taxes and interest expense and should not be regarded as comparable to similarly titled measures used by other companies.
+Although non-GAAP measures such as EBITDA and Adjusted EBITDA provide useful information on an operating cash flow basis, they are limited measures in that they exclude the impact of cash requirements for capital expenditures, income taxes and interest expense and should not be regarded as comparable to similarly titled measures used by other companies.
 Therefore, EBITDA and Adjusted EBITDA should be used as supplements to results of operations and cash flows as reported under generally accepted accounting principles ("GAAP") and should not be used as the only measures of operating performance or as a substitute for GAAP results.

-Provided below is a reconciliation of net income to EBITDA and to Adjusted EBITDA for fiscal years ended January 28, 2017, January 30, 2016 and January 31, 2015:
+Provided below is a reconciliation of net income to EBITDA and to Adjusted EBITDA for fiscal years ended February 3, 2018, January 28, 2017 and January 30, 2016: